otfsenter/idlepig/README.md

 # IdlePig

-This is a blog for Python
+This is a blog for IdlePig